quanshr/DMoERM/README.md

 # Setup

-To promote research, we have released our dataset `Ernie-rlhf` at [huggingface](https://huggingface.co/datasets/quanshr/Ernie-rlhf).
+To promote research, we have released our dataset `mtmc-rlhf` at [huggingface](https://huggingface.co/datasets/quanshr/Ernie-rlhf).

 Run the following command to download both our code and dataset: